5un/Unity-TurnbasedMultiplayer/README.md

 Represents a player in the game

 * nakamaUserId (String): User Id in Nakama's session manager
-* country (String): The country or factor the user is playing for
+* country (String): The country or faction the user is playing for
 * cardsOnHand (List of Cards)
 * cardsOnTable (List of Cards)
 * goals (List of String): hardcoded names of goals